 Fats are also an essential part of the diet with many health-related properties e.g. transporting fat-soluble vitamins A, D, E, & K, and also hormone production, but it is also the main energy source during a low-intensity activity like sitting and walking.

-Again, without going into too much detail, fats should be added into the diet from the best sources, and not heavily processed foods that contain vegetable oils and trans fats.
+Again, without going into too much detail, fats should be added to a balanced diet from the best sources, not heavily processed foods containing vegetable oils and trans fats.

 For example, oily fish like salmon, sardines, and mackerel are great sources of omega-3 fatty acids that have a wealth of health benefits.